CrystalxxD/Yr12AssessmentTask-1/Script.md

 If all validation passes, the formDiv is hidden by changing its display style.
 Then the script updates the infoDiv with a formatted summary of the user’s name, email, and date of birth, and finally makes this section visible.
 This allows the user to clearly see the information they submitted.

+In the CSS file the body of the page is centred using flexbox so the form appears in the middle of the screen.
+A soft gradient background is applied to give the page a clean, modern look.

+The form itself sits inside a styled container called formDiv.
+This box uses a white background, rounded corners, padding, and a subtle shadow to separate it from the rest of the page and make it stand out visually.

+The input fields such as text, date, and password are styled to be the full width of the form.
+They have consistent padding, rounded corners, and a light border.
+When the user clicks into an input, the field highlights with a blue border and a shadow so it is clear which part of the form is active.

+The submit button uses the accent colour from the theme.
+It has bold text, rounded corners, and a clean hover feel, making it clear and easy to interact with.

+The infoDiv section, which displays the user’s details after the form is submitted, is styled in a similar way to the form box.
+It remains hidden until the JavaScript activates it.

 **2. SQL Database Query**
 This video is about SQL Script.